On this episode The Rialto Report is joined by Gloria Leonard – the grand dame of the 1970’s New York adult film scene.

 So how did a girl from the Bronx who was a teenager in the 1950s go on to become the grande dame of the adult film industry?
 How does she remember her experiences?
 And what is she doing nowadays?

-On this episode of the Rialto Report, Gloria Leonard talks of a different age; where adult films tried to emulate Hollywood and the difference between pornography and erotica was just the lighting.
+On this episode of the Rialto Report, Gloria Leonard talks of an altogether different age; where adult films tried to emulate Hollywood and the difference between pornography and erotica was just the lighting.